 Of course, it isn’t just the expat who gets to experience an entirely new place.
 Expat wives, husbands and children embrace Singapore life by using community forums and joining summer camps to help children make friends.
 It’s worth knowing that the Mass Rapid Transit (MRT) subway system is efficient in Singapore, so you won’t necessarily need a car – but if you decide for wheels is best for your family, you’ll need to convert your licence after 12 months.

-Top expat tips
+Top expat tips for living in Singapore

 Settling into a new environment can take time, particularly in larger cities which can feel isolating.
 Building connections can make all the difference to your experience of expat life in Singapore.
-But making the best of your experience requires some know how.
+But making the best of your experience requires some know-how.

 From understanding Singapore business culture to finding out what expats do for fun, here are some tips to make your experience as an expat in Singapore the best it can be.